wstrzalka/gradle-flyway-jooq-plugin/README.md

 # Overview
 [Gradle](http://www.gradle.org) plugin that help with integration of [jOOQ](http://www.jooq.org) and [Flyway](http://www.flywaydb.org) plugins, improving Gradle uptodate check on jOOQ task by adding check of currently applied Flyway scripts.
-For each jOOQ task, the plugin adds dependency to Flyway by checking information wheather database schema changed or not since last generation.
+For each jOOQ task, the plugin adds dependency to Flyway by checking wheather database schema has changed or not since last code generation.
-If you rely on Flyway to manage database changes and using jOOQ same time - jOOQ plugin will regenerate your classes every time you changed the database with flywayMigrate task.
+If you rely on Flyway to manage database changes and using jOOQ same time - this plugin will ensure that jOOQ will regenerate your classes every time you changed the database with Flyway.

 # Plugin